afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 Additional notes on encoder/decoder prompts

-* Regarding decoder prompts for general encoder/decoder models, vLLM emulates the behavior of HuggingFace transformers `GenerationMixin`:
+* With regards to decoder prompt preprocessing, vLLM emulates the behavior of HuggingFace transformers `GenerationMixin` for encoder/decoder models:
     * vLLM's default decoder prompt is `<DEC><BOS>` where `<DEC>` is decoder start token and `<BOS>` is beginning-of-sequence token.
     * When the user specifies a decoder prompt that does *not* begin with `<DEC>`, `<DEC>` will be prepended to the prompt tokens during decoder prompt preprocessing.
 If the prompt tokens already begin with `<DEC>` then decoder prompt processing makes no change.
 * However, if you are adding a new encoder/decoder model to vLLM you should consider whether vLLM's default decoder prompt & decoder prompt preprocessing logic need to be specialized for your model.